Misdemeanor Charges in Fort Walton Beach

 Some people make the mistake of thinking that their case is “just” a misdemeanor and therefore does not need to be taken seriously.
 Do not let that be you.
 All criminal charges carry the possibility of incarceration and a permanent conviction on your record.

-If you have been charged with a misdemeanor offense in Fort Walton Beach, you have come to the right place.
 My name is Tim Flaherty.
 I am a local Fort Walton Beach criminal defense attorney.
-For over 16 years, I have been defending locals, out of town visitors, and military personnel who have been accused of misdemeanor charges.
-My team and I can help.
+Since 2001, I have been defending locals, out of town visitors, and military personnel who have been accused of misdemeanor charges.
 Call Flaherty Defense Firm at (850) 243-6097.

 Common misdemeanor offenses in Fort Walton Beach

-The following are misdemeanor offenses that we have extensive experience defending in Fort Walton Beach and Okaloosa County:
+The following are misdemeanor offenses that I have extensive experience defending in Fort Walton Beach and Okaloosa County:

 - Driving Under The Influence